Dodge v. Ford Motor Co.: Facts

 By 1916, the Ford Motor Company had accumulated a surplus of $60 million.
 The price of the Model T, Ford's mainstay product, had been successively cut over the years while the wages of the workers had dramatically, and quite publicly, increased.
 The company's president and majority stockholder, Henry Ford, sought to end special dividends for shareholders in favor of massive investments in new plants that would enable Ford to dramatically increase production, and the number of people employed at his plants, while continuing to cut the costs and prices of his cars.
 In public defense of this strategy, Ford declared:

 My ambition is to employ still more men, to spread the benefits of this industrial system to the greatest possible number, to help them build up their lives and their homes.
 To do this we are putting the greatest share of our profits back in the business.

-While Ford may have believed that such a strategy might be in the long-term benefit of the company, he told his fellow shareholders that the value of this strategy to them was not a main consideration in his plans.
-The minority shareholders objected to this strategy, demanding that Ford stop reducing his prices when they could barely fill orders for cars and to continue to pay out special dividends from the capital surplus in lieu of his proposed plant investments.
+While Ford may have believed that such a strategy might benefit the company in the long term, he told his fellow shareholders that the value of this strategy to them was not a main consideration in his plans.
+The minority shareholders objected to this strategy, demanding that Ford stop reducing his prices when they could barely fill orders for cars and that he continue paying out special dividends from the capital surplus in lieu of his proposed plant investments.
 Two brothers, John Francis Dodge and Horace Elgin Dodge, owned 10% of the company, among the largest shareholders next to Ford.

 The Court was called upon to decide whether the minority shareholders could prevent Ford from operating the company in the direction that he had declared.

 Judgment

 The Michigan Supreme Court held that Ford was required to pay a dividend.
-Notably, obiter dicta (a non-binding remark) in the opinion written by Russell C. Ostrander argued that the profits to the stockholders should be the primary concern for the company directors.
-Because this company was in business for profit, Ford could not turn it into a charity.
+Notably, an obiter dictum (non-binding remark) in the opinion, written by Russell C. Ostrander, argued that the profits to the stockholders should be the primary concern for the company directors.
+Because the company was in business for profit, Ford could not turn it into a charity.
 This was compared to a spoliation of the company's assets.
 The court therefore upheld the order of the trial court requiring that directors declare an extra dividend of $19.3 million.
 It said the following:

 A business corporation is organized and carried on primarily for the profit of the stockholders.
 The powers of the directors are to be employed for that end.
 The discretion of directors is to be exercised in the choice of men to attain that end and does not extend to a change in the end itself, to the reduction of profits or to the nondistribution of profits among stockholders in order to devote them to other purposes.